CSCfi/rahti-user-guide/docs/tutorials/elemental_tutorial.md

 $  oc login https://rahti.csc.fi:8443 --token=<secret access token>
 ```

-  The secret access token is valid only for limited time, so each time on starts working with `oc` tool, one needs to re-authenticate.
+  The secret access token is only valid for a limited time.

 ## Projects

-The OpenShift command `oc projects` shows the projects one has access to:
+The command `oc projects` shows the projects one has access:

 ```bash
 $ oc projects